ibm-cloud-docs/assistant/faqs.md

 To edit skills, you must have Writer service access to the service instance and a platform role of at least Viewer.
 For more information about access roles and how to request an access role change, see [Managing access to resources](/docs/assistant?topic=assistant-access-control).

-## Can I export the user conversations from the Analtyics page?
+## Can I export the user conversations from the Analytics page?
 {: #faqs-export-conversation}
 {: faq}